 Mr. Newton is the President and a member of the Board of Directors of the Company.
 Mr. Newton does not bill the Company for his services as President; however, he has a service agreement with the Company.
-Pursuant to this agreement, the Company capitalized oil and gas exploration costs and an accrued liability of \$75,240 as of December 31, 2016.
-In 2017, the Company and Mr. Newton agreed to issue stock in lieu of cash for the amount of \$75,240 by issuing restricted common stock of the Company.
+Pursuant to this agreement, the Company recognized consulting expenses of \$25,856, \$0 and \$0 for the years ended December 31, 2019, 2018 and 2017, respectively.

 Dr. Michael Ranger is a member of the Board of Directors of the Company.
 Dr. Ranger does not receive compensation for his services as a member of the board; however, he has a service agreement with the Company, including consulting time and expense reimbursement.
-Pursuant to this agreement, the Company recognized consulting expenses and an accrued liability of \$9,346 and \$5,131 for the years ended December 31, 2018 and 2017, respectively.
-For the year ended December 31, 2016, the Company capitalized oil and gas exploration costs and an accrued liability of \$12,662.
-In 2017, the Company and Dr. Ranger agreed to issue stock in lieu of cash for a portion of his services billed in the amount of \$7,448.
+Pursuant to this agreement, the Company recognized consulting expenses of \$0, \$9,346 and \$5,131 for the years ended December 31, 2019, 2018 and 2017, respectively.